kaorahi/lizgoban/README.md

   * match: Set it true for match vs. AI.
 Set it 3 for pair match (= AI plays 3 moves after your move).
   * board_type: One of "double_boards", "double_boards_raw", "double_boards_swap", "double_boards_raw_pv", "raw", "suggest", "variation", "winrate_only".
 See [View] menu for their appearances.
   * stone_style: One of "2D", "2.5D", "3D", or "Face".
 (You need to set "face_image_rule" for "Face".
 See the next section.)
+  * wait_for_startup: Set it false for engines other than Leela Zero, Leela, and KataGo.

 (*1) In these items, you can use relative paths from the "working directory", that is the folder of `LizGoban*.exe` itself in the all-in-one package or `external/` otherwise.
 For example, you can simply write "leelaz" for `external/leelaz`.